ArminJo/ServoEasing/README.md

 This example does not use the ServoEasing functions.

 ## SpeedTest example
-This example gives you a feeling how fast your servo can move.<br/>This example does not use the ServoEasing functions.
+This example gives you a feeling how fast your servo can move, what the end position values are and which refresh rate they accept.<br/>This example does not use the ServoEasing functions.

 ## CatMover example
 Demo of using two servos in a pan tilt housing to move a laser pointer.